marc2332/bliss/doc/docs/config_mg.md

     counters: [simct4, simct5]
 ```

+!!! note
+    MeasurementGroup objects mumst be added in the list of objects to load in the
+    session (`config-objects` list)

 `counters` must be a list of names, corresponding to `Counter` objects.
 [Read more about Counter objects](scan_ctmg.md)